It's all about finding best value for our beef

 Through extensive market research, MLA had identified the location of "pockets" of well-heeled consumers in target cities in Asia and other parts of the world who were likely to buy Australian beef.

-He said while our beef exports were expected to decline slightly in 2019 after six straight calendar years above one million tonnes, they would still be above levels in the early 2000s.
+He said while our beef exports were expected to decline slightly in 2019 after six straight calendar years above 1 million tonnes, they would still be above levels in the early 2000s.

 Meanwhile, MLA senior market analyst Adam Cheetham said producers were itching for a major seasonal break to start rebuilding the herd from the present drought-depleted 25.2m head.